-This standard is applicable to annual reporting periods beginning on or after 1 January 2018.
-The Company will adopt the relevant amending standards from 1 January 2018 but the impact of its adoption is yet to be assessed by the Company.
+This standard applies on modified retrospective to annual reporting periods beginning on or after 1 January 2018.
+The Company will adopt the relevant amending standards from 1 July 2018 but the impact of its adoption is yet to be assessed by the Company.